 Note: Just as in the previous example, ensure that your store update frequency is aligned with the updates of your feed in Google Merchant Center.

-Shipping & Tax errors in Google Merchant Center
+Invalid Shipping or Tax errors in Google Merchant Center

 Missing value [shipping]